YunoHost-Apps/invoiceninja5_ynh/doc/POST_INSTALL.md

 The password is the administrator one you filled during the installation The secret is: __API_SECRET__

-Please note that if you did NOT install the application in public mode, you should go to the Yunohost login portal first to authenticate yourself in order to access to the application.
+Please note that if you did NOT install the application in public mode, you should go to the YunoHost login portal first to authenticate yourself in order to access to the application.